Starstew/Blackfeather/README.md

 The game is simple "bump to attack" right now.
 Killing monsters accrues experience, which will level you up, which gives you more max hit-points and more attack power.

+Eating mushrooms adds max hit-points, and heals some hit-points.

+Goal of the game, currently, is to obtain the mysterious "Black Feather" from a powerful monster.

 ## Credit where it is due
 This game was built around ROT.js (https://github.com/ondras/rot.js) by Ondřej Žára.